HPCL/ideas-uo/ptc_cards/project_documentation.md

 ## Approach

 Use documentation structuring tools (e.g., Doxygen) that take structured code documentation and produce user-level project documentation, e.g., user manuals in html.
-Use MeerCat to find missing documentation and to create it.
+Use MeerCat to find missing documentation, giving the developer the chance to create it.

 ## User Story